rdegges/rdegges-blog/articles/2010/non-profit-idea-neverending-charity.md

 myself, or cross them off my list as someone-else-already-implemented.

-My first idea (I've had this floating around in the back of my head for quite some time now) is called…
+My first idea (I've had this floating around in the back of my head for quite some time now) is called...

 ## Neverending Charity